jaszhix/vquery/README.md

 *   .allChildren(CSS selector)
   * Like .children(), it returns an array of child nodes, but instead of returning just the first level of children, it deeply recurses every child node and returns an array of every element under the selected node at all levels of children.

-*   .attr(object)
+*   .attr(object|string|Key, Value)
-  * Pass an object of camel cased attribute keys, or pass no parameter to return an object of existing attributes.
+  * Pass an object of camel cased attribute keys, or a key/value pair of strings to set attribute(s).
+Calling the method without a parameter will return an object of the selected element's attributes.

 *   .css(object)
   * Pass an object of camel cased style keys, or pass no parameter to return the computed style of the selected element.